 Studies show there is a 10% increase in the risk of cancer with every additional 10 cm in height, with a particularly strong increased risk of melanoma.
 So tell your tall friends (as they are closer to the sun) to stay in the shade and wear plenty of sun cream, just to be on the safe side.
 Although this sounds like a scary one, the correlation between height and cancer is minimal compared to the connection between other carcinogens like smoking.
 This connection could help doctors identify the types of cancer a patient might be prone to, making it easier to recognise risk factors.

 Sorry to break it to you tall ladies, but you are more likely to have a longer pregnancy than shorter women.
 A scientific study found that as there is less space available for a baby to develop inside a smaller womb they tend to be delivered earlier, although the height of the mother doesn’t affect the rate of growth for the baby.

 This one is kind of self-explanatory, the taller you are, the more predisposed you are to back pain as there is more for your back to hold up!
 So being short is more beneficial for general back health.
-Although it is a weak connection, and other factors such as weight, genetic predisposition, injury and overall build will be more likely to affect your chances of getting back pain.
+Although it is a weak connection, and other factors such as weight, genetic predisposition, injury, and overall build will be more likely to affect your chances of getting back pain.
 If you do suffer mild back pain, we recommend contacting your GP to rule out any underlying causes, you might find that stretching and over-the-counter pain medication can help relieve pain.